 Fancy Some Cold Water? - The Lonau Fall near Herzberg / Harz

 Well, I don't think my British readers fancy any more cold water than they already got, but we have some very hot days in Germany, and the heat wave in the US seems to be still strong.
 Since the litte trip I did last Saturday included a waterfall (besides a cave and limestone rock formations), I'll share some photos with you.

 Lonau river in the forest

 The Lonau Fall is the only natural waterfall in the western Harz and a nice view even in summer.
-I've seen it at a time some years ago when the snow in the Harz mountains had just melted, and during such periods it is truly impressive.
+I've seen when the snow in the Harz mountains had just melted, and during such periods it is truly impressive.
 But the summer pics are interesting, too.

 The Lonau river cascades 10 metres down a narrow ravine to confluence with the Sieber river about 100 metres further south.
 The most prominent feature of the surrounding landscape is a hornbeam forest with some moss-grown greywacke boulders.